-5 Results and Discussions
+6 Results and Discussions

 Our hybrid-resolution stereo system is connected to a work station through a single PCI-E Firewire card.
 The workstation is equipped with a 3.2GHz Intel Core i7 970 CPU, 4GB memory and an NVIDIA Geforce GTX 480 Graphic Card with 1.5GB memory.
 We implement all three processing modules (the disparity map estimation, fast CBU, dynamic DoF rendering) using NVIDIA's CUDA 3.1 with compute capability 2.0.
 Our system runs at the resolution of 640×480 with 15 fps.
+Compared with a equivalent CPU implementation at 0.2 fps, the overall speed up is over $\times 30$.
+Table 3 gives detailed speed up of each component in our system.

-We have conducted extensive experiments on both indoor and outdoor scenes.
-Some of our video results (live capture) can be found in the supplementary video.
-We expect to submit a demo to CGI '11 to demonstrate our system.
 A crucial step in our real-time stereo matching module is choosing the proper parameters (e.g., the weight for the smooth/compatible terms of the energy function) to fit different types of scenes (indoor vs. outdoor).
-We have developed an interface to dynamically change the parameters, as shown in the supplementary video.
+We have developed an interface to dynamically change the parameters, As shown in Figure 13.